 "Being alongside adults experiencing mental ill health is an immense privilege.
 Adults not only carry complex responsibilities including work and family but also have significant capacity to change.
-It's about realising potential and recovery"
+It's about realising potential and recovery."

 General adult psychiatrists normally treat people who are “working age”, with a wide range of disorders, including manifestations of “organic” brain disorders, psychoses, depressive illness and personality disorders.
-They work closely with other agencies and others within mental health.
+They work closely with other agencies within mental health.
 The psychiatrist works as an integral part of the team.

 Work in general adult psychiatry allows you to maintain a varied practice, but there are also many opportunities to subspecialise.
 As such, you could work in a variety of settings and with a huge range of colleagues.

 Knowledge of psychiatric disorders is developing, as are treatments.
-General Psychiatry is therefore a rapidly changing area of psychiatry and one that will allow significant personal development for those within it.
+General Psychiatry is, therefore, a rapidly changing area of psychiatry and one that will allow significant personal development for those within it.